vishaka5892/CppND-Capstone-Snake-Game/README.md

 > At least two variables are defined as references, or two functions use pass-by-reference in the project code.

-An example of this can be seen in the declaration of the function HeadDistanceTravel() in snake.h
+An example of this can be seen in the declaration of the function HeadDistanceCovered() in snake.h

 7. `Concurrency` - A mutex or lock is used in the project